Spin waves and three-dimensionality in the high-pressure antiferromagnetic phase of SrCu$_2$(BO$_3$)$_2$

 Turning to $J_c$, we note first that the system is much softer along the ${\hat c}$ direction than in the plane, with the $c$ lattice parameter reduced by around 6\% at 5.5 GPa, whereas $a$ and $b$ are reduced by less than 1\% \cite{loa2005,haravifard2014}.
 The buckling of the Cu-BO$_3$ planes shown in Fig.~\ref{fig:Fig1}(b) leads to two independent $J_c$ parameters \cite{miyahara2003}.
 However, the in-plane INS spectrum is sensitive only to their combined effect, and thus we fit a single effective $J_c$; further details are presented in Sec.~S2A of the SM \cite{supp}.
-In this quasi-2D system, the splitting $\Delta$ is a steep function of $J_c$ and in our INS experiment $\Delta = 1.90(8)$ meV is measured to high accuracy, making our estimate of $J_c = 0.053(3)$ meV very precise.
-Its small value reflects the absence of significant inter-layer superexchange paths, and is likely to be smaller still at ambient pressure.
-An indirect estimate of the ambient-pressure $J_c$ as a 10\% correction to the high-temperature magnetic susceptibility \cite{miyahara2000,miyahara2003} returned a value of 0.7 meV, an order-of-magnitude difference from our result that is likely a consequence of strong finite-size effects inherent to early numerical studies (since remedied by more modern technology \cite{wietek2019}).
+In this quasi-2D system, the splitting $\Delta$ is a steep function of $J_c$ and in our INS experiment $\Delta = 1.90(8)$ meV is measured to high accuracy, making our estimate of $J_c = 0.053(3)$ meV at 5.5 GPa very precise.
+Although this small value reflects the absence of significant inter-layer superexchange paths, it is still thought that $J_c$ has stronger contributions from superexchange than from direct exchange, making its evolution under pressure difficult to predict.
+Nevertheless, the ambient-pressure $J_c$ is unlikely to be much larger than 0.05 meV.
+An indirect estimate of 0.7 meV, an order of magnitude above our result, was obtained as a 10\% correction to the high-temperature magnetic susceptibility \cite{miyahara2000,miyahara2003}, but was presumably a consequence of strong finite-size effects inherent to early numerical studies (since remedied by more modern technology \cite{wietek2019}).